calaldees/teachingWorkshops/teacherEducation/assessment.md

       > They contain large test item banks and, when designed well, can attain high discriminating power.
 They do this through constant calibration or “adaptation.
 * [Journal of Computer Assisted Learning](https://onlinelibrary.wiley.com/journal/13652729)
     * [Review of computer-based assessment for learning in elementary and secondary education](https://doi.org/10.1111/jcal.12172) [pdf](https://myweb.fsu.edu/vshute/pdf/jcal.pdf) Shute and Rahimi 2016
-        * Generated personalised tests with question banks and immdiate feedback
+        * Generated personalised tests with question banks and immediate feedback
         * design feedback so that it can be used
-        * Our findings indicate that generally, assess-ment _of_ learning tends to be more prevalent than assess-ment _for_ learning in online-learning setting
+        * Our findings indicate that generally, assessment _of_ learning tends to be more prevalent than assessment _for_ learning in online-learning setting
         * Data driven continuous CBAfL
             * spotting statistical weakness
             * extensive and ongoing analyses of the data that the learners produce in various digital learning environments